 There’s a lot of stuff that I learnt along the way: particularly that Australia is really bloody expensive.
 I am generally very good at budgeting, living cheaply and sacrificing luxuries for the sake of being able to travel for longer.
-But backpacking Australia costs a lot: even I have struggled to maintain a reasonable spending structure here.
+But backpacking in Australia costs a lot: even I have struggled to maintain a reasonable spending structure here.

-With that in mind, I’ve compiled an extensive list of all the wisdom I’ve learnt for travelling Australia on a budget during my trip.
+With that in mind, I’ve compiled an extensive list of all the wisdom I’ve learnt, for how to travel Australia cheaply during my trip.
 Some of them are place-specific, while others are more general.
-Follow these budget tips and you’ll save a bucketload (and maybe you’ll be able to afford a meal out once in a while…)
+Follow these budget tips and you’ll save a bucketload on your Australia backpacking budget (and maybe you’ll be able to afford a meal out once in a while…)

 #1 Australia Backpackers Facebook group: great general resource